-The BJP chief spent the entire day with workers and leaders from Maharashtra, Gujarat and Goa at a Bandra auditorium and assured them that the party would tide over the current crises; leaders, however, said that battling public perception in view of the scam allegations is an uphill task
+BJP chief spent entire day with workers and leaders from Maharashtra, Gujarat and Goa at a Bandra auditorium and assured them that party would tide over current crises, but leaders weren't enthused

 With BJP leaders finding themselves at the receiving end of the ire of farmers thanks to rains playing truant and other voters because of allegations of scams in Maharashtra and developments in the Vyapam scam, even an address by their party chief, Amit Shah, couldn’t really boost their morale yesterday.